aaronnewcomb/pi-sprinkler-timer/README.md

 ```

 ### *Issues* :shit:
 I am still working on the script to change/add programs.
-For now you will have to open the schedule.py program and manually edit the `job1` function and the `scheduler.add_job` statement so that the program runs when you want it to.
+For now you will have to open the schedule.py script and manually edit the `job1` function and the `scheduler.add_job` statement so that the program runs when you want it to.
 If you want multiple programs you can define another job function (i.e. job2) and add another `scheduler.add_job` statement to run it as well.

 Here is the way the job1 function works: